Star refinement

-In mathematics, specifically in the study of topology and open covers of a topological space X, a star refinement is a particular kind of refinement of an open cover of X. A related concept is the notion of barycentric refinement.
+In mathematics, specifically in the study of topology and open covers of a topological space X, a star refinement is a particular kind of refinement of an open cover of X. The term has two similar but distinct usages.
+A related term sometimes used to differentiate the weaker of these two properties is the notion of a barycentric refinement.

-Star refinements are used in the definition of fully normal space and in one definition of uniform space.
-It is also useful for stating a characterization of paracompactness.
+Star refinements are used in the definition of a fully normal space, and in one among several equivalent formulations of a uniform space.